-- 1. A complete response submission.
+- Complete Submission.
 The RFQ response must include all items outlined in the Instructions to Applicants section. - 2.
-Relevance of Response and Proposed Approach to the Project Needs.
-To what extent does the project approach, including how the Designer will work with the CRA to collect and incorporate user/client input, how the Designer balances budget and program needs, in-place renovation plans, and other aspects of the proposed approach, align with the stated project needs and goals in this RFQ? - Similar Prior Experience and Design Approach.
-We will review experience and qualifications of the respondent's employees who will be working on this project in the design of nonprofit office or social service space, renovation of historic buildings and work on public/government projects.
+Relevance of Response and Proposed Project Management Approach to the Project Needs.
+The CRA will evaluate the extent to which the project approach aligns with the stated project needs and goals in this RFQ, including: - How the Respondent organizes complete construction projects, - How the Respondent will work with the CRA to incorporate user/client input, - How the Respondent balances budget, design goals and program needs, and - How the Respondent manages in-place renovation plans. - 3.
+Similar Prior Experience and Design Approach.
+The CRA will review experience and qualifications of the respondent's employees who will be working on this project in the design of nonprofit office or social service space, renovation of historic buildings and work on public/government projects.
 The respondent should be able to communicate why it is uniquely qualified for this project. - 4.
 Quality of Prior Work/Quality of References.
-Quality of prior work will be determined by references provided from other projects on which the respondent has worked.
-It is preferred for references to be able to speak to how the respondent worked with the same consultants proposed in their response to this RFQ.
-The CRA will place strong consideration on how the respondent managed its team members so that the design was properly coordinated before placed out to bid.
-The CRA will also seek to understand how the respondent approached prior projects with regard to incorporating community or user input, integrating programming, staying within budget, and managing cost control during the design phase. - 5.
-Professional registrations.
-The firm has the professional licenses required to execute this Project. - Experience of Consultants.
-The qualifications and track record of each member of key consultants will be rated.
-It is vital that respondent's proposed team members (both employees of the respondent and consultants or subcontractors) are the those who will be working on the project if selected. - Diversity of Respondent and Consultant Team.
-The CRA will note if the responding firm and/or its consultants or subcontractors are MBE or WBE firms and consider the entire team's alignment with the CRA and City of Cambridge's commitment to MBE and WBE engagement. - Capacity to perform.
+Quality of prior work will be determined by references provided from other projects on which the Respondent has worked.
+The CRA will place strong consideration on how the Respondent managed the coordination of the public bidding process.
+The CRA will also seek to understand how the respondent approached prior projects with regard to incorporating tenant input and managing cost control during the construction phase. - 5.
+Professional Registrations.
+The firm or individual has the required experience and registered professional licenses required to execute this Project, as outlined under MGL c 149. - 6.
+Experience of Sub-Contractor.
+The qualifications and track record of any sub-contractor will be evaluated.
+It is vital that respondent's proposed team members (both employees of the respondent and consultants or subcontractors) are the those who will be working on the project if selected. - 7.
+Diversity of Respondent and Consultant Team.
+The CRA will note if the responding firm and/or its consultants or subcontractors are MBE or WBE firms and consider the entire team's alignment with the CRA and City of Cambridge's commitment to MBE and WBE engagement. - 8.
+Capacity to Perform.
 The respondent's capacity to undertake this project in a timely manner to meet the CRA's schedule.
 The availability of each key team member both direct employees and consultants or other vendors must be adequate to support project coordination and the design schedule.
 This evaluation will be based on the size of the firm gauged against the number and size of current projects.